narendraadki-creator/PropertyAgent03/docs/Troubleshooting_Guide.md

 ## Issue: No Authentication / User Not Found

 ### Problem
-Error: "You must be logged in to seed campaign data"
+Error: "You must be logged in to seed campaign data" or "Authentication required"

+### Root Cause
+The authentication session hasn't fully loaded when you click "Add Sample Data"

-### Solution
+### Solution (MOST COMMON FIX)
+1. **Refresh the page completely** (Ctrl+Shift+R or Cmd+Shift+R)
+2. Wait 2-3 seconds for auth to load
+3. Navigate to Campaigns page
+4. Click "Add Sample Data" again
+5. Should work now!

+### Alternative Solutions
-1. Check if you're logged in (top-right corner)
+- Check if you're logged in (top-right corner should show your profile)
-2. If not, sign up or log in
+- If not logged in, sign up or log in first
-3. Ensure you're using Agent role
+- Ensure you're using Agent role
-4. Try seeding again
+- Check browser console for auth errors
+- Try logging out and back in

 ---